spoud/kafka-streams-time-based-processor/README.md

 Our Spring Boot App has a producer bean which creates random page ratings (1-5) in a fixed interval.
 We aggregate these ratings per PageId in time windows.
-A custom tranformation is used to suppress updates as long as new ratings arrive for a time window.
+A custom processor is used to suppress updates as long as new ratings arrive for a time window.

 ## Running the app